Joel Embiid reaches 70-point mark in magnificent performance vs. Spurs

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

-In the fourth, he powered past the 60-point milestone and did steady damage.
-Embiid looked especially impossible to guard Monday.
+In the fourth, Embiid powered past the 60-point milestone and did steady damage.
+He looked especially impossible to guard Monday, shooting 24 for 41 from the field and 21 for 23 at the foul line in a Sixers-record performance that ended at 70 points.

-The fans at Wells Fargo Center even booed Danuel House Jr. when he missed a corner three in the fourth instead of dishing to a do-it-all 7-footer on track for a third consecutive scoring title.
+The fans at Wells Fargo Center were fully fixated on the reigning MVP as he neared historic numbers.
+They even booed Danuel House Jr. when he missed a corner three in the fourth instead of dishing to a do-it-all 7-footer on track for a third consecutive scoring title.

-In the end, an Embiid lefty layup lifted him to a Sixers franchise record 70 points.
-Not too shabby an evening for No. 21.
+“I don’t care nothing about that, man,” House said.
+“We won the game, the team’s happy, Jo did something magical tonight.
+I’m going home happy as hell, so that’s all that really matters.
+I really don’t give a care, to be honest with you, for the fans.
+I play for my brothers.”

 NBA